sjsafranek/dev_project_09082021/README.md

 | pysqlite | 2.6.0     | 2.6.0      |
 | Python   | 3.7.3     | 3.9.7      |

-I included comments throughout the code detailing some of my though process as I went through the exercise.
+I included comments throughout the code detailing my thought process as I went through the exercise.
 I tried to identify as many bugs as I could (all software has them).
 I apologize in advance for any spell mistakes and I thank you for your consideration.